zoranm/E+ via Getty Images

 Kathrin Ziegler/ DigitalVision via Getty Images

 An easy distraction away from anxious and stressful thoughts is channeling all that energy into doing something you love.
 If you have a passion, whether it’s playing an instrument, gardening or devouring books, do it even more than before.
-Social distancing may be tough, but it has given us more opportunities to dabble in old hobbies and find new skills to learn during coronavirus quarantine.
+Social distancing may be tough, but it has given us more opportunities to dabble in old hobbies.

 More From The Active Times: